KaliLugu/Minicraft3DS/docs/save-format-en.md

 - The save format depends on the exact binary sizes and order of fields in code.
 - Changing field order or type sizes breaks compatibility.
-- The final version string is written to support compatibility with newer versions while preserving older saves.
+- The world save's trailing version string supports compatibility between game versions.
+Player saves do not have one.
 - Older saves without the trailing version string should still be usable if the loader relies on the initial save version number.
 - A truncated or corrupted file may fail to load.